wmeints/effective-llm-applications/manuscript/00-preface.md

   understand the importance of testing and monitoring prompts to make sure your application remains operational in the long run.

-- **Chapter 6, "Enhancing LLMs With Tools"**, explores how to enhance LLMs by giving them access to external tools and skills, showing you how to build custom tools, integrate APIs, and manage memory and context to create more capable AI systems.
+- **[#s, #](#enhancing-llms-with-tools), explores how to enhance LLMs by giving them access to external tools, showing you how to build custom tools, integrate APIs, and manage memory and context to create more capable AI systems.
 LLMs become dramatically more powerful when they can interact with external tools and data - understanding these patterns will let you build AI assistants that can take actual actions and work with real-world data.

 - **Chapter 7, "Retrieval Augmented Generation (RAG)"**, shows you how to improve your LLM applications by grounding the responses in your own data using Retrieval Augmented